-Overall, the complexity analysis suggests that SwitchNet owns the advantage of adaptability to more channel models with acceptable sacrifice in hardware resource compared with ComNet, and it consumes considerably fewer hardware resources compared with FC-DNN.
+Overall, complexity analysis suggests that SwitchNet has the advantage of adaptability to more channel models with acceptable sacrifice in hardware resource compared with ComNet.
+Moreover, SwitchNet consumes considerably fewer hardware resources than FC-DNN.